doctoomeProject/data_eng_test/README.md

 -

 ### ⚙️ Deliverables & Execution
+The workflow should be developed in the pulled repository and should run through the given main.py

 Package your full project in a local Docker container.

 Include a Dockerfile or docker-compose.yml that builds and runs the pipeline.